OctopusDeploy/blog/blog/2022-02/rfc-dynamic-infrastructure/index.md

 Octopus currently provides a wide range of options for authenticating with AWS.
 In addition to an account using an access key and secret key, we support assuming an IAM role and using the role assigned to a Worker.

-We're still investigating how to best support this and juggle the Worker pool dependency when relying on instance roles.
+We're still investigating how to best support this and juggle the Worker Pool dependency when relying on instance roles.

 ## We want your feedback